smartcontractkit/chainlink/.changeset/poor-pumas-occur.md

 "chainlink": minor
 ---

-#bugfix Fix misleading error logging in LogPoller (was logging CRITICAL error under non-critical conditions)
+#bugfix More robust error handling in LogPoller, including no more misleading CRITICAL errors emitted under non-critical conditions